isomerpages/moe-pasirrissec/_useful-links/PRSS Newsflash.md

 description: ""
 variant: markdown
 ---
-Welcome to our school Newsflash.
-Stay informed with all the exciting updates, upcoming events, and important announcements from our school community. <br>
+Welcome to our school's termly newsletter, Newsflash.
+Stay informed about all the exciting updates, upcoming events, and important announcements from our school community. <br>

 **2026**<br>
 [Term 1 - Newsflash](/files/Newsflash_Term_1_2026.pdf)<br>